-The nominal collecting area of the primary mirror with a central track is \sim 55 m2, decreasing to \sim 40 m2 for extreme off axis tracker position.
+The nominal collecting area of the primary mirror with a central track is \sim 55 m2, decreasing to \sim 40 m2 for extreme off-axis tracker positions.
 This means that SALT is equivalent to between a \sim 7 to 8 m diameter conventional telescope.